Social prescribing for child and youth mental health and wellbeing: A systemic review of the evidence

 Social prescribing: Why are we looking at it and why is it important?

 In the last 15 years, there has been a shift from the concept of the biomedical health care model to the biopsychosocial model.
 This recognises that health is determined primarily by a range of social, economic and environmental factors, rather than just biological.
 Social prescribing seeks to address these wider factors by providing a wider range of support beyond medicine or therapy.
 Social prescribing has been used in settings outside of mental health (Chatterjee, 2017).
 More recently it has been applied to adult mental health where improvements in anxiety levels and in feelings about general health and quality of life were found (Kimberlee, 2013).
 However, no review has yet examined social prescribing interventions for child mental health and wellbeing.

 Social prescribing is a way for local agencies to refer people to a range of non-clinical services.
 A definition states it as being "a mechanism for linking patients with non-medical sources of support within the community" (CentreForum Mental Health Commission, 2014).
 Sometimes referred to other names such as ‘community referral’, it can include, but not be limited to: Arts on Prescription; Books on Prescription; Education on Prescription; Signposting/Information Referral; Meditation on Prescription.

-Any information about services that you provide will be assessed against our inclusion criteria for this review.
-We may also contact services that offer social prescribing initiatives to find out more about whether they have been evaluated.
-After this, we will synthesise findings from this review and produce a paper on its findings which will be available to CORC members.
+Any information about services that is provided will be assessed against inclusion criteria for this review.
+EBPU may also contact services that offer social prescribing initiatives to find out more about whether they have been evaluated.
+After this, EBPU synthesises findings from this review and produces a paper on its findings.

 Kimberlee, R. (2013) Developing a social prescribing approach for Bristol.
 Project Report.
 Bristol Health & Wellbeing Board, UK.
 Available from: http://eprints.uwe.ac.uk/23221